Library & Archives

 Phase 3 of the Railway History Center is the construction of a new, purpose built Railway Education Center building to house this collection.
-The building will feature a temperture and humidity controlled environment that will help preserve this unique collection.
+The building features a temperture and humidity controlled environment that will help preserve this unique collection.
 The Northwest Railway Museum is currently in the process of moving the Library and Archive materials into this new space.
 For more information on how you can help move this project forward please contact us today.

 For more information about the library and archives collection, please call the Museum at (425) 888-3030.